SAVING FOR A HOLIDAY, EVENT, OR FOR YOUR RETIREMENT

-Saving some of your income each month can help you plan for events such as birthdays or holidays.
-It can also help with emergencies and reduce some of the stress if you are facing a significant change in your everyday spending.
+Putting aside some of your income each week or month will help you plan for events such as birthdays or holidays, can help with emergencies, and can reduce financial anxiety should you face a significant change in your everyday spending.
+Regular saving into schemes such as ISAs and pensions also helps you to plan for your retirement.

-You can also improve your credit score by regularly saving, which can make it easier to borrow money if you need to at some point in the future.
+You can also improve your credit score by regularly saving, which can make it easier to borrow money if you need to take out a loan, or mortgage, in the future.

-If you have debts, it’s usually better to pay these off before opening a savings account.
+It's easiest to save if you put it into a separate savings account.
+However, before you start saving, if you have debts, it’s usually better to focus on paying these off before opening a savings account.
 The interest you have to pay on your debts is usually much higher than any interest you could earn from saving.

-Speak to your bank about automatically transferring a set amount into your savings account each week or month or set a Standing Order to take money out of your account on payday.
-If you don’t see the money, you won’t be tempted to spend it.
+You can set up a direct debit from your main bank account into your savings account which automatically transfers a set amount into your savings account each week or month.
+It's a good idea to transfer the amount on pay day ... if you don’t see the money, you won’t be tempted to spend it.

 Where to Save